Non-UK Nationals

 Understanding rough sleeping and homelessness services

-Online training for staff in the migrant sector and Immigration Solicitors who want to develop their knowledge and understanding of homelessness and rough sleeping in London.
+Free training for immigration solicitors and staff in the migrant sector who want to develop their knowledge and understanding of homelessness and rough sleeping in London.